huggingface/diffusers/README.md

 Textual Inversion is a technique for capturing novel concepts from a small number of example images in a way that can later be used to control text-to-image pipelines.
 It does so by learning new 'words' in the embedding space of the pipeline's text encoder.
 These special words can then be used within text prompts to achieve very fine-grained control of the resulting images.

 - Textual Inversion.
-Capture novel concepts from a small set of sample images, and associate them to new "words" in the embedding space of the text encoder.
+Capture novel concepts from a small set of sample images, and associate them with new "words" in the embedding space of the text encoder.
 Please, refer to [our training examples](https://github.com/huggingface/diffusers/tree/main/examples/textual_inversion) or [documentation](https://huggingface.co/docs/diffusers/training/text_inversion) to try for yourself.

 - Dreambooth.
 Another technique to capture new concepts in Stable Diffusion.
 This method fine-tunes the UNet (and, optionally, also the text encoder) of the pipeline to achieve impressive results.
 Please, refer to [our training examples](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth) and [training report](https://wandb.ai/psuraj/dreambooth/reports/Dreambooth-Training-Analysis--VmlldzoyNzk0NDc3) for additional details and training recommendations.